 Group B strep (GBS) colonization increases many risks during pregnancy, so moms want to know how to decrease their chances of carrying GBS.
-This article outlines Dr. Green Mom’s GBS prevention and treatment protocols based on integrative medicine and natural medicine principles.
+This article shares some strategies for GBS prevention and treatment based on integrative medicine and natural medicine principles.
 The strategies covered include probiotics, herbs, zinc supplementation, and lifestyle considerations.

 What Is Group B Strep (GBS)?